Mammoth Cave National Park

 Mammoth Cave National Park: A ranger-led tour group in Mammoth Cave

 Mammoth Cave National Park is a 52,830-acre property containing several of the major entrances to the Mammoth-Flint Ridge Cave System.
-The Mammoth-Flint ridge Cave System is the longest explored cave system on Earth with more than 400 miles of surveyed passageways with at least fourteen entrances from the surface.
+The Mammoth-Flint Ridge Cave System is the longest explored cave system on Earth with more than 400 miles of surveyed passageways reached by at least fourteen different entrances from the surface.

 In the winter (beginning of November to the middle of March), the visitor center is open from 8:30 am to 4:30 pm.
 The rest of the year those hours expand to 8 am to 6 pm.
 Access to the park and most of its surface amenities is free, it's the cave tours, camping and picnic shelter reservations that cost money.

 Heading into the original entrance to Mammoth Cave

 Upper photo and maps courtesy of the National Park Service

 Upper left photo courtesy of Daniel Schwen, CCA-by-SA 4.0 License